 - The relationship between chief officers remuneration and that of other officers

-Costs of temporary, consultant and interim staff totalling more than £50,000 in 2011/12
+Costs of temporary, consultant and interim staff totalling more than £50,000

 Over the last 3 years, the Council has needed to save £5.3M to both deliver its services in austere times but also for use for modernisation so that we can work better.
 Using temps, interims and consultants has been essential to enable us to do that - we use their skills to help us work better.

+We might use consultants for their expertise to reduce costs - through delivering better working practices and helping us make savings.
 Specialist support is also critical when expertise is not available in-house.
-So, for example, we used specialist support in finance to overcome some problems that needed a skill-set we did not have at the council.
+So, for example, we used specialist support in finance to overcome some problems that needed a skill-set we did not have at the Council.